Sedation Dentistry Plano, TX

 Is dental sedation the only way to treat dental anxiety?

 No. Sedation Dentistry is like a bandage for most patients.
-Some patients have no choice but to get dental sedation because of medical reasons.
-There are other ways you can treat your dental anxiety that do not involve dental sedation.
-Just talking through your dental fears with a friend or therapist can actually help you understand where they come from.
+Some patients have no choice but to get dental sedation for medical reasons.
+There are other ways to treat your dental anxiety that do not involve dental sedation.
+Talking through your dental fears with a friend or therapist can help you understand their origins.
 This can drastically reduce your fears or even eliminate them.

 What does dental sedation feel like?

-Dental sedation options differ on how a dentist administers them, but they do share some common traits.
-Expect to be in a happy, euphoric state the whole time you are under sedation.
-Your sedation dentist will not put you completely to sleep, but you may feel like you are on the border of asleep and awake.
+Dental sedation options differ in how dentists administer them, but they share some common traits.
+Expect to be happy and euphoric the whole time you are under sedation.
+Your sedation dentist will not put you completely to sleep, but you may feel like you are on the border between asleep and awake.
 You may become disoriented and temporarily forget what’s going on.
 Your dental team will closely monitor you as well.

 Is it okay to go to sleep after sedation?

 Yes.
-Taking a nap after getting home helps rid your body of any residual symptoms.
-Sleeping after dental sedation is safe as long as you are at home in a safe environment.
-Children that have undergone sedation may be drowsy for longer periods of time than adults.
+Taking a nap after getting home helps rid your body of residual symptoms.
+Sleeping after dental sedation is safe if you are in a safe environment at home.
+Children who have undergone sedation may be drowsy for longer than adults.

-Our team is compassionate and caring, taking the time to understand your needs and ensure that you feel comfortable during your visit with us.
-Unfortunately, a large number of people avoid going to the dentist unless absolutely necessary.
-Not only does this compromise oral health, but it also works to reinforce the irrational aversion to going to the dentist.
+Our compassionate and caring team takes the time to understand your needs and ensure you feel comfortable during your visit.
+Unfortunately, many people avoid going to the dentist unless absolutely necessary.
+Not only does this compromise oral health, but it also reinforces the irrational aversion to the dentist.

 There is good reason to consider sedation dentistry as an avenue to finally get the oral care you need with the varying options made available today.
 Contact our dental office at (972) 449-5759 today or request an appointment online anytime.